MotorBottle/S3-Sleep-on-Rog-X13-G14-15-2021-2022-using-OpenCore/README.md

 If you care much about power saving and expect the battery life to be as long as enough, it's suggested that you turn off sleep and only keep hibernation enabled.

-## CPU Power Capped at 30 Watts After Using PD Charger
+## Problem Solving: CPU Power Capped at 30 Watts After Using PD Charger
 When you use a pd charger, you might find your cpu power capped at 30w even if you switch back to the DC (rounded one) charger.
 This is another long-exisiting bug ASUS never tried to fix.
 The way to solve it is to shut your computer with DC charger plugged, then unplug the charger for 5 mins.
 Then plug in the charger and boot your notebook.
 For me it solves the problem temperorily.
 If you want to get rid of this, you can buy a type c PD female to DC male adapter (Chinese name is pd诱骗器).

 ## Extra Explanations for Hackintosh Users